Updated: April 10, 2026

 2. Scroll down and click Volume mixer.

-3. Every application currently using audio appears here with its own volume slider and an Output dropdown.
+3. Every application currently using audio appears with its own volume slider and an Output dropdown.

-4. Click the Output dropdown for any app and choose which playback device it should use.
+4. Click the Output dropdown for any app and select the playback device it should use.

 5. The change applies instantly — no restart required.